krobelus/rate/README.md

   - [`lrat-check`](https://github.com/acl2/acl2/tree/master/books/projects/sat/lrat)
     to validate the produced LRAT proofs.
   - [`pr2drat`](https://github.com/marijnheule/pr2drat) to produce
-    LRAT proofs from PR proofs.
+    DRAT and LRAT proofs from PR proofs.
-    unsatisfiable core of PR proofs to DRAT and LRAT
   - `gratchk` to validate produced GRAT proofs.
   - If any of `drat-trim`, `rupee`, or `gratgen` are executable they will be run on the benchmarks and their results will be compared to the output of